ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### AutoIt Send Function Internals

 Actually the `Send` function uses one of the WinAPI subroutines or functions.
 We can discover exact WinAPI function that is used.
 API Monitor is a suitable tool to hook WinAPI calls that are performed by a script.
-We will rely on this tool in our investigation.
+We will rely on this tool in our research.

 These are steps to monitor WinAPI calls that are performed by the `Send.au3` script: